alliance-datascience/datacube-catalog/README.md

 install.packages("rstac")
 ```

-This is only a service for query the available datasource and their metadata[^note].
+This is only a service for query the available datasource and their metadata [^1]